1871fotc/fotc/docs/walks/index.md

 <!-- Should these walks be elaborated on or some "incomplete" ones moved to the Guided Tours section? -->

-???+ directions "Format improvements"

-    We're improving the self-guided walks by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.

-    Walks marked with an :octicons-pencil-24: are work in progress.

-    All walks include a link to a brochure you can print.

 <!--

 ![](../assets/self-guided-walk-brochures.jpg){ width="50%" }